6 SEO Tips to Drive Your Organic Website Traffic

 Remember, when it comes to content, you have more influence than you think and don’t make these mistakes or assume that your consumers know everything about your products and services.
 With these things in mind, you’ll be able to create tons of more content with a lot less hassle.

 3. Collect Online Reviews

-Erin quickly reiterates Google’s purpose, “Google wants to give their customers the best possible search result.
+Erin quickly reiterates Google’s purpose, “Google wants to give its customers the best possible search result.
 For example, t’s a poor experience when they pull up a business that was closed six months ago.”

 “If you put yourself in Google’s shoes, you’ll always want to make sure you’re listing valid and open businesses.
 Reviews show that people are engaging with your business, and are one of the only ways Google can tap into real user feedback to optimize their organic search results,” she concludes.

 Further, in our competitive landscape, review culture is a vital part of the customer journey.
 Google wants to not only capitalize on reviews, but also create a competitive edge against competitors like Yelp or Facebook.

 Altogether, this means, “Google will rank you the highest if you leave reviews on their platform, rather than others.”